 She often illustrated her letters with sketches, particularly writing to her old friend Annie’s children.
 Annie’s eldest son, Noel, was often ill and Beatrix endeavoured to keep him entertained with lively letters.
 In September 1893, on a trip to Perthshire in Scotland, she penned what would become one of the most famous letters ever written, as she detailed, for Noel’s amusement, the fictional adventures of "four little rabbits whose names were Flopsy, Mopsy, Cottontail and Peter”.

-It was this tale which became the basis for her first book.
+It was this tale that became the basis for her first book.
 Unable to find a publisher for it, she printed a limited run of 250 copies at her own expense, in December 1901.

 Later, the publisher Frederick Warne & Co, who had previously rejected the “bunny book”, reconsidered and agreed to publish it with full colour versions of the illustrations.